How to prevent common workplace hearing problems [2025]

 Occupational noise-induced hearing loss

-• Temporary hearing loss – Occurs when the tiny hairs in your inner ear (stereocilia) become slack (ex: like after going to a concert).
+• Temporary hearing loss: Occurs when the tiny hairs in your inner ear (stereocilia) become slack (ex, like after going to a concert).
 After a sufficient break from loud noise, regeneration is possible.

 Other health effects of loudness on your ears

-How to protect your hearing
+How to protect your hearing and prevent hearing loss

 When at home